zaboople/essay/Software/OOP.md

 This `st.insert()` creates a kind of namespacing; when reading this, I know where to look for `insert()` (as does the compiler) because the syntax clearly indicates such.
 If there are other inserts in scope, we've eliminated scope ambiguity about which one is being used.
 This is our most complex syntax enhancement so far, but it's still quite reasonable.

-When functions are attached to a struct like this, they are often called "methods" instead of "functions", but it doesn't really matter what you call them.
+When functions are attached to a struct like this, they are often called "methods" instead of "functions", but it doesn't really matter what you call them (some people still say "procedures").

 ## Final Transition